Mercedes-Benz E-Class (W213): AMG E 53 4MATIC+ (2018–2023)

 A mid-level AMG version, E 53 4MATIC+, is fitted with a 3-litre 6-cylinder inline M256 E30 DEH LA G engine, producing 320 kW and 520 Nm.
 Due to the higher volume of mid-level AMG version, this type of engine is tuned by AMG and built on the assembly lines by people and robots at the manufacturing plants rather than "one man, one engine" approach.

-The Mercedes-AMG Coupé and Cabriolet versions were introduced once again in 2019 after skipping C207/A207 (2010–2017).
+The Mercedes-AMG Coupé and Cabriolet versions were introduced once again in 2019 after skipping the previous generation (C207).
 AMG E 53 4MATIC+ remains the sole AMG version for both coupé and cabriolet.

+AMG E 53 4MATIC+ (2026)

+In July 2026, Mercedes-Benz India launched the AMG E 53 HYBRID 4MATIC+ in Performance and Racing editions, priced from ₹1.45 crore (ex-showroom).
+Its 3.0-litre inline-six plug-in hybrid produces 585 hp (up to 612 hp with RACE START) and accelerates from 0–100 km/h in 3.8 to 4.0 seconds, offering over 100 km of electric-only range.